Theoretical Modeling of Large Language Model Self-Improvement Training Dynamics Through Solver-Verifier Gap: Experiment

 \subsection{Setup}

 This section introduces the models, datasets, and key parameters.
 We consider the following two verification methods: TrueFalse (TF) and Quality Evaluation (QE).
 We utilize two model families: (a) \textbf{Phi models:} From the Phi family~\citep{phi3}, we use Phi-4-mini, Phi-3.5-mini, and Phi-3-mini; (b) \textbf{Llama models:} We use Llama-3.2-3B~\citep{llama3} and Llama-3.1-8B.
 Our experiments mainly focus on the models' mathematical problem-solving capabilities.
 Accordingly, we employ two representative datasets: GSM8k~\citep{gsm8k} and Math~\citep{math}.
-In addition, we also consider ProntoQA dataset with TF method in order to evaluate the efficiency of our framework on QA problems.
+In addition, we also consider ProntoQA and MBPP datasets with TF method in order to evaluate our framework on QA and code generation problems.
 Experimental details are provided in~\cref{app:experimental details}.